Erikas-Ramanauskas/Milestone-Project-1/README.md

 3. [Font Awesome:](https://fontawesome.com/)

-- Used to add custom icons to enhance user expirenece and navigation
+- Used to add custom icons to enhance user experience and navigation

 5. [Visual Studio Code](https://code.visualstudio.com/)

-- For mijority of programing and version control
+- For the majority of programming and version control

 7. [Git](https://git-scm.com/)